unjs/ipx/README.md

 ### Modifiers

+* To prevent server abuse, only width, w, height, h, resize, and s modifiers are enabled by default.
+Other Modifiers should be defined in the configuration (Config).

 | Property       | Docs                                                            | Example                                              | Comments                                                                                                                                                          |
 | -------------- | :-------------------------------------------------------------- | :--------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | width / w      | [Docs](https://sharp.pixelplumbing.com/api-resize#resize)       | `/width_200/buffalo.png`                             |